dev-eranda/nodejs-crud-auth-api/README.md

 <hr />

 ## Project Background and Overview
-This project focuses on developing a RESTful API using Node.js, TypeScript, and Express.js.
-It was designed to follow best practices for API development, ensuring organized route management, comprehensive error handling, and secure authentication.
-With the integration of JWT authentication, the API ensures secure user access, and MongoDB is used for efficient data storage.
-This project allowed me to deepen my understanding of building secure, well-structured APIs and handling database connections effectively.
+This repository contains a RESTful API built with Node.js, TypeScript, and Express.js, featuring JWT authentication and MongoDB for data storage.
+It follows best practices for route management, error handling, and secure user access.
 <hr />

 ## Project Goals
 The primary objectives of this application include:

-1. Implement JWT-based authentication to secure API endpoints and manage user access.
+1. Implemented JWT-based authentication to secure API endpoints and manage user access
-2. Follow best practices in API development, including organized route management and comprehensive error handling.
+2. Followed best practices in API development, route management and comprehensive error handling
-3. Use MongoDB as the data storage solution for the application.
+3. Used MongoDB as the data storage solution for the application
-4. Build a modular codebase for scalable and maintainable development.
+4. Built a modular codebase for scalable and maintainable development
 <hr />

 ## Technical Details
 Core technologies used:

-- **Node.js, TypeScript, Express.js, JWT Authentication, MongoDB**
+- **Node.js, Express.js, TypeScript, JWT Authentication, MongoDB**
 <hr />

 ## Installation